Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Discussion

 \section{Discussion}

-We successfully evaluated PointLCA-Net on spatio-temporal data using the NMNIST, DVS128, and SHD datasets.
-While this work marks the first application of PointNet to NMNIST and SHD, SpikePoint~\cite{renspikepoint}, a variant of PointNets designed for SNNs, has been tested on the DVS128 dataset.
-SpikePoint utilizes a surrogate training method, achieving an accuracy of 98.6\% with a GFLOPs value of 0.9, compared to 0.7 for PointLCA-Net.
-However, its estimated dynamic energy consumption is 0.82 mJ, approximately 12.62 times greater than that of PointLCA-Net.
-Additionally, Wang et al.~\cite{wang2019space} reported an accuracy of 90.20\% on the DVS128 dataset with 10 classes using the original PointNet, and 97.08\% with PointNet++ through a proposed rolling buffer framework.
-Although this work was the first to apply PointNet to spatio-temporal data, it did not address hardware deployment, leaving the energy efficiency of the approach unknown.
+This study serves as a proof of concept and has significant potential as an algorithm that can be uniformly applied to various spatio-temporal data beyond DVS128, including video and audio.
+Our focus was on leveraging PointNet and PointNet++ in PointLCA-Net to recognize spatio-temporal signals in an energy-efficient manner that could be mapped onto current neuromorphic hardware, rather than solely enhancing their accuracy.
+PointLCA-Net currently has limitations in accuracy compared to state-of-the-art methods, and further improvements could be made by exploring alternative architectures for feature extraction, such as Point Transformer~\cite{zhao2021point}.

-This study serves as a proof of concept and has significant potential as an algorithm that can be uniformly applied to various spatio-temporal data, including video and audio.
-However, it has limitations in accuracy compared to the state of the art, and further improvements could be achieved by exploring alternative architectures for feature extraction, such as PointNet++~\cite{qi2017pointnet++} and Point Transformer~\cite{zhao2021point}.
-PointNet++ is a hierarchical extension of PointNet that applies the architecture recursively to a nested partitioning of the input set and adaptively combines features from multiple scales.
-Unlike PointNet's single-stage processing that aggregates features globally with simpler operations, PointNet++ processes points in local neighborhoods, performing additional clustering and multi-scale feature extraction.
-This hierarchical approach increases the number of operations and memory usage, leading to a higher computational load.
-While we didn't explore using PointNet++ features in this work, it is an area of interest for future research.
+PointLCA-Net does not require any additional training of the PointNet and PointNet++ models used for feature extraction.
+Once the features are extracted from the training data, a dictionary is constructed and used in the Exemplar LCA-Decoder.

 Finally, in this study, we utilized the entire set of training data points to construct the dictionary.
-While larger dictionary lengths can improve accuracy, they may also create a computational burden for large datasets.
+While larger dictionary lengths can improve accuracy, they may also create a computational burden for larger datasets.
 To enhance computational efficiency, one potential approach is to reduce the dictionary length \( M \) through Principal Component Analysis (PCA), Support Vector Machines (SVM), or by selecting discriminative features, thereby decreasing the computational overhead.
 For instance, a 10\% reduction in dictionary length could, on average, reduce inference FLOPs by 17\% and training FLOPs by 20\%.
-As a result, this opens up new avenues for enhancing computational efficiency and model performance in future studies.
+As a result, this opens up new avenues for enhancing computational efficiency and model performance of PointLCA-Net in future studies.